 Extractions & Oral Surgery

 When it comes time to have a tooth removed, there is no one more gentle during tooth extractions than Dr. David B. Duke.
-As Missoula’s Top Rated Local® family dentist, Bitterroot Dental strives to make your trip to the dentist’s office as painless as possible, even during tooth extraction and oral surgery.
+As Missoula’s Top Rated Local® family dentist, Bitterroot Dental strives to make your trip to your Missoula dentist’s office as painless as possible, even during tooth extraction and oral surgery.
 Whether you have a single tooth that may need to be replaced with a dental implant or all four of your wisdom teeth removed, Bitterroot Dental is here to provide you with the best possible dental experience.

 In addition to simple extractions, Dr. Duke can also perform a number of oral surgery procedures to assist with sinus augmentation, sleep apnea, and more.
 Using our advanced 3D technology, oral surgeries performed at Bitterroot Dental incorporate the most modern techniques available to not only ensure your comfort but also to produce effective results.